brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify inline-content ads are shown on Brave News
 - [ ] Verify able to add custom RSS feed to the list of sources.
 Ensure this is working when entering custom URL manually and through the share menu when at a blog page
 - [ ] Verify able to hide content from sources within the `Popular Sources` and `Suggested` categories by long-press on the card
 - [ ] Verify adding Top News Brave widget to home screen will display news articles.
-Ensure tapping on news articles will load in brave.
+Ensure tapping on news articles will load in brave

 ## VPN